When planning sensor deployments, we recommend the following:

 Additionally, sensor deployment density determines location guidelines for Mesh Gateways and Border Gateways.

 Density values per hectare

 More than 80% of wildfires can be attributed to human activity, depending on the region.
 Of most concern are the areas where wildland and urban areas intersect.
 This is known as the Wildland Urban Interface (WUI).

 Wildland Urban Interface (WUI) is a location where “ burnable structures are interspersed within wildland fuels”.
 A broader term is “Wildland Industrial Interface” where industrial infrastructure (such as roads, powerlines and railways) intermingles with wildland fuels (source: Canada Wildfire).
 WUI as defined by the United States Fire Administration:

 The WUI is the zone of transition between unoccupied land and human development.
 It is the line, area or zone where structures and other human development meet or intermingle with undeveloped wildland or vegetative fuels.

-Based on the Wildland Urban Interface (WUI), we recommend the following density values:
+Based on WUI, we recommend the following density values:

 Dense deployment of sensors next to roads, campsites or parking lots.

 Sparse deployment of sensors in remote locations such as deep within forests.